Susan (Younkin) Lichliter was born on Aug. 5, 1819 in Somerset County, PA, the daughter of Henry and Elizabeth "Betsy" (Weimer) Younkin.

 Suffering from organic heart disease, Walter was felled by heart failure at the age of 77 and died within 10 minutes on June 4, 1924.

-Son John C. Boucher (1878-1946) was born in about 1878 in Salisbury.
-He married Edith Harrington of Brownsville, Fayette County.
+Son John C. Boucher Sr. (1878-1946) was born in about 1878 in Salisbury.
+He married Edith Harrington ( ? - ? ) of Brownsville, Fayette County.
 They had one son, John C. Boucher Jr. John was a longtime engineer with the Pennsylvania Railroad, based in Brownsville.
+John and son Jack are known to have traveled in January 1936 to attend the funeral of sister Adaline Cochrane in Salisbury.
 In about 1944, suffering from failing health, he retired.
 He died at home in Brownsville at the age of 67 on Jan.
 14, 1946.
 An obituary was printed in the Meyersdale Republican.

 Son Lester Hiram Boucher (1879-1967) was born on Dec.
 11, 1879 in Salisbury.
 He married Katharine "Kate" Mier (1881-1947), daughter of Samuel and Harriet (Smith) Mier of Salisbury.
 Prior to marriage, Kate had taught school in Salisbury.
 They produced three daughters -- Theresa Forsythe, Kathryn Forsythe and Mary Gray.
-In 1945, they relocated to Lafayette near Boulder, CO, where two of their married daughters lived.
+The Bouchers dwelled in Bairdford, PA in 1928 and in Somerset in 1936.
+Then in 1945, they relocated to Lafayette near Boulder, CO, where two of their married daughters lived.
 Kate died in one of the daughters' homes in Boulder in March 1947.
 Her remains were placed into rest in Green Mountain Cemetery in Boulder, with an obituary printed in the Meyersdale Republican.
-Lester survived his wife by two decades.
+Lester survived his wife by two decades and remained in Boulder.
 While visiting his daughter Mary Gray in Baltimore, he died on June 4, 1967.
 Rev. Paul Madson officiated at funeral services held in Baltimore, with the remains shipped to Boulder for burial beside Kate.
 The Republican published an obituary.